Angeleknows/Fountainhead/final-project-part-three.md

 Vincent Price Art Museum.
 (2023).
 Official website.
 Retrieved from https://vincentpriceartmuseum.org

 # Final thoughts
 This project has been a deeply rewarding experience.
 I loved exploring the intersection of data, design, and advocacy, pushing myself to tell a story that is not only visually compelling but also meaningful.
 If I had more time, I’d refine the interactivity further, experimenting with scrollmation or embedded video elements to make the experience even more dynamic.
 I’d also dig deeper into mapping data to highlight regional funding disparities with greater precision.
-What I’m most proud of is how this project is a call for change that I hope inspires my audience to make a real impact.
+What I’m most proud of is how this project is a call for change that I hope inspires my audience to make a real impact and support artists from my cultural background.